-One thing is certain: we didn’t have DVD players or televisions in the car, and we never stopped for fast-food (my mom made sandwiches, and we stuffed ourselves at the hotel continental breakfast..).
+One thing is certain: we didn’t have DVD players or televisions in the car.
+We also never stopped for fast-food (my mom made sandwiches, and we stuffed ourselves at the hotel continental breakfast..).
 What’s ironic is that I don’t remember much fighting at all.
 That’s not to say we didn’t fight… we may have, and if we did, I definitely don’t remember!

 When David and I started having kids we thought that the best way to break in the kids for long road trips is to take lots of shorter ones.
 The best part is that we both love to drive and so we don’t have a problem jumping in the car at a moments notice and heading out of town.

-So we put together 3 of our recent family road trips in hopes that it will inspire you to take a Saturday or Sunday and jet off with your kids, or even family members.
-Pack a lunch, and head away from the Valley.
+So we put together 3 of our recent family road trips in hopes that it will inspire you to take a Saturday or Sunday and jet off with your kids Pack a lunch, and head away from the Valley.
 There is so much to be seen, and the kids will truly enjoy every minute of it!

 #1 – Wickenburg to Yarnell to Jerome